Juan-Jones/earnonlinemoney/content/blog/most-successful-podcasts.md

 * Genre: True Crime/Comedy
 * Estimated Earnings: $9 million annually

-Overview: Combining true crime with comedy, hosts Karen Kilgariff and Georgia Hardstark discuss their favorite murder cases.
+Combining true crime with comedy, hosts Karen Kilgariff and Georgia Hardstark discuss their favorite murder cases.
 The show's unique blend of humor and horror has built a passionate fan base known as "Murderinos."

 Earnings Breakdown: Earnings are driven by live shows, merchandise sales, book deals, and advertising.
 The podcast's dedicated listener base also supports the show through premium subscriptions on platforms like Patreon.